criblio/python-api-wrapper/README.md

 `python3 -m pip install /path/to/dist/cribl-1.0-py3-none-any.whl --force-reinstall`

 ### Requests Library
-The requests library (https://requests.readthedocs.io/en/latest/) is utilized by the SDK for HTTP operations.
+The requests library (https://requests.readthedocs.io/en/latest/) is utilized by the API wrapper module for HTTP operations.

 ### Use in Python Scripts
 Before anything, the developer must retrieve an authorization token from the Cribl instance.
 The following values must be provided: